Eaglewing89/financial-news-rag/docs/project_spec.md

 ### Data Management

 **MVP Requirements:**
-- ChromaDB for storing articles and embeddings.
+- **Primary Data Store (SQLite):** A local SQLite database will serve as the primary store for all fetched article metadata and content (both raw and processed).
+This includes detailed information as outlined in the `articles` table schema within the [EODHD API Integration Guide](./eodhd_api.md#articles-table).
+This approach ensures data persistence, facilitates detailed pipeline status tracking, and allows for robust recovery from processing failures.
+- **Vector Store (ChromaDB):** ChromaDB will be used exclusively for storing embeddings of the processed article content.
+Each entry in ChromaDB will contain the embedding vector and a reference (e.g., `url_hash`) back to the corresponding article record in the SQLite database.
-- Article metadata schema (see [technical_design.md](technical_design.md#chromadb-schema-definitions) and [eodhd_api.md](eodhd_api.md#response-fields-json) for EODHD full article metadata).
+- Article metadata schema for SQLite is detailed in [eodhd_api.md](./eodhd_api.md#articles-table).
 - Simple local file storage for configurations (.env files).
-- Manual refresh process for updating data
+- Manual refresh process for updating data in SQLite and subsequently in ChromaDB.

 **Future Enhancements:**
-- Automated data refresh strategies
+- Automated data refresh strategies for both SQLite and ChromaDB
 - Data retention policies
 - Versioning for embeddings
 - Performance monitoring for database